Young girl looking up in the sky

 Working together for young Londoners for 135 years

-Last year we worked with 28,106 young people through our sports development, employability, youth action and involvement, arts and outdoor education programmes.
-Our member network supported 601,770 young Londoners.
-Together, we give young people access to opportunities they wouldn’t otherwise have.
+Last year we worked with 28,100 young people through our sports development, employability, youth action and involvement, mental health, arts and outdoor education programmes.
+Our member network supported over 601,000 young Londoners.
+We delivered 133 training sessions to over 1,000 youth professionals.

 Our vision is that all young Londoners grow up healthy, able to express themselves, navigate a fulfilling career and make a positive contribution in their communities.